BlueNext: China

 China is the world’s leading source of greenhouse gases and is identified as the source of more than 80 percent of carbon credits traded globally.
 In June 2009, BlueNext and the China Beijing Environmental Exchange (CBEEX) signed an agreement to set up an international carbon-trading related information platform that would jointly publish and promote Clean Development Mechanism (CDM) projects based in China.
 This information is to be sourced from the China Beijing Environmental Exchange.

 The second joint project between BlueNext and CBEEX is the Panda Standard – the first voluntary standard designed specifically for China and the Chinese carbon marketplace, with an initial primary focus on agriculture and forestry.

-United States

-BlueNext announced its intention to extend its presence into the United States.
-The company is currently going through a period of study and research to design products for this North American market.